billkendrick/iverba-2/README-extra.md

 character representing a blank space, to fill words that are shorter than the maximum length).

-The "mkdict.php" script reads a dictionary full of words (e.g., /usr/share/dict/american-english on my Ubuntu laptop), determines which letters occur the most, finds all words containing only those letters, and packs them into a file -- along with a list of which letters each half-byte value represents, and the scoring each letter should get in the game, based on the letter's frequency in the original dictionary file (e.g., "en_us.dic").
+The "`mkdict.php`" script reads a dictionary full of words (e.g., `/usr/share/dict/american-english` on my Ubuntu Linux laptop), determines which letters occur the most, finds all words containing only those letters, and packs them into a file -- along with a list of which letters each half-byte value represents, and the scoring each letter should get in the game, based on the letter's frequency in the original dictionary file (e.g., "`en_us.dic`").

-On Ubuntu, other dictionaries (word lists) are available; you can see which ones there are by consulting the "wordlist" package;
+On Ubuntu, other dictionaries (word lists) are available; you can see which ones there are by consulting the "`wordlist`" package;
-for example, the "Provided by" section of the output of "aptitue show wordlist", or the "Reverse Provides" section of the output of "apt-cache showpkg wordlist".
-For example, "wnorwegian".
+for example, the "Provided by" section of the output of "`aptitude show wordlist`", or the "Reverse Provides" section of the output of "`apt-cache showpkg wordlist`".
+For example, "`wnorwegian`".

-The other option the "mkdict.php" program accepts is the maximum length of words, e.g. 8.
+The other option the "`mkdict.php`" program accepts is the maximum length of words, e.g. 8.
 It may be necessary to make dictionaries with smaller words, to fit everything within the Atari's memory constraints.